Description

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS metric is unavailable, so the precise likelihood of exploitation cannot be quantified.
+The CVSS score is 5.5, but the EPSS score is < 1%, indicating a very low exploitation probability.
 The CVE has not been listed in the CISA KEV catalog, implying no known active exploitation at the time of analysis.
 Reasoning about the attack vector, a local or privileged user could trigger the defect by initiating a suspend/resume cycle or by forcing a transmit disable/reset sequence, potentially leading to a service interruption.
 Since the flaw is tied to driver internals and requires control over hardware initialization, it is unlikely to be exploitable from unprivileged remote access, but could be leveraged by a disgruntled insider or through firmware updates.

 Remediation